Faisal bin Farhan Al Saud: Early life and political career

-Prince Faisal is a member of the Saudi royal family.
+Prince Faisal's lineage is traced back to the Al Saud family from the branch of Farhan bin Saud, the brother of Muhammad bin Saud, the founder of the First Saudi State.
 A son of Prince Farhan bin Abdullah Al Saud, he was born on 1 November 1974 in West Germany and was educated in the US.
+He studied business administration at King Saud University.
 He served as an adviser at the Saudi Arabian Embassy in the US from 2017 to 2019.

 Faisal has held senior positions in Saudi and international companies, primarily the aerospace and weapons sector.
 He was, until at least his appointment as ambassador to Germany, a director of the arms company Saudi Arabian Military Industries (SAMI).
 He then worked for the Saudi ambassador to the United States.

 As an expert on the defense industry, he also chaired a US-Saudi joint venture with the aerospace company Boeing.
 Prince Faisal also served as an adviser to the Royal Court of Saudi Arabia.

 In November 2017, Saudi Arabia withdrew its then ambassador to Germany, Khalid bin Bandar bin Sultan Al Saud, in protest of a statement made by Sigmar Gabriel, the German Foreign Minister at that time.
 Gabriel had clearly criticized the active influence of the kingdom on the political-power constellation in Lebanon.
 After nearly a year of diplomatic crisis and vacancy of the ambassador position, Saudi Arabia sent its ambassador back to Berlin, but he was replaced by Faisal bin Farhan on 27 March 2019.

 Saudi dissidents living in Germany were not pleased with the appointment of Faisal.
 The dissident Khalid bin Farhan al-Saud, a distant relative of the new ambassador, feared that the diplomat could also pressure opposition representatives.
 He told Deutsche Welle that he did not rule out that Faisal bin Farhan had been sent to Germany to persecute Saudi dissidents living in the country.
 Faisal has a good relationship with the kingdom's powerful crown prince, Mohammed bin Salman.

 On 23 October 2019, he was appointed as Minister of Foreign Affairs of Saudi Arabia.